MuseApplications/MyFunGame/storyboard/Character sheet.md

 10. Temperament (easy-going, easily angered, etc.): Shy, a bit insecure, but easy-going
 11. Insecurities: Doesn't think she is good at making friends
 12. Any pet peeves?: Clothes that aren't colorful (like her hand-made tops), especially loves the color purple
-13. Any notable quirks?: Twirles her hair around her finger when she's nervous
+13. Any notable quirks?: Twirls her hair around her finger when she's nervous
 14. Strengths: Creative
 15. Weaknesses: Not assertive, socially awkward
 16. What's their family like?
 Relationship to family?
 Family history?: Lives with parents and 3 siblings, sometimes feels lost in the crowd